 - "I will report flu-like symptoms or fever immediately to my physician."

 This answer is correct because etanercept suppresses the immune system.
-The client should inform their provider if they experience any signs of infection.
+The client should inform their health care provider (HCP) if they experience any signs of infection.
 Signs of infection include flu-like symptoms, fever, sudden fatigue, cough, diarrhea, skin redness or warmth, urinary frequency or pain with urinating.

 Etanercept is an immunosuppressive drug.
-Immunocompromised clients should report any flu-like symptoms or other signs of infections to their provider right away.
+Immunocompromised clients should report any flu-like symptoms or other signs of infections to their health care provider (HCP) right away.

 Etanercept is a tumor necrosis inhibitor used in adults to prevent joint damage.
 It reduces inflammation and also weakens the immune system in clients with autoimmune diseases whose immune systems are attacking their own bodies.
 Clients taking etanercept are more susceptible to getting infections that could be fatal.
 The client should be instructed to stay away from sick people and report any symptoms of infection.
 Any live virus immunizations should be avoided while on etanercept so those should be given prior to beginning treatment.